Theory computing back-up policy

 Code and other text documents

 You can set up repositories at https://gitlab.physics.ox.ac.uk as required.
-For more details see the articles at https://www2.physics.ox.ac.uk/it-services/categories/git Please do not include large files in your repository (perhaps check in a list of sha256 sums and put the actual files elsewhere).
+For more details see the articles in https://www2.physics.ox.ac.uk/it-services/categories/software Please do not include large files in your repository (perhaps check in a list of sha256 sums and put the actual files elsewhere).

 Large files